Skip navigation

 One challenge with conducting a trade mark search on your own is that it can be difficult to accurately assess the similarity of marks.
 This is because people may unconsciously introduce bias into the process, by focusing on the differences between their proposed mark and existing marks and overlooking potential similarities.
 In contrast, a trade mark attorney or agent has the legal training and experience to accurately assess the similarity of marks and provide guidance on how to avoid potential conflicts.

-Applying for a Trade Mark
+Applying for a trade mark

 If you've conducted a search and determined that your desired trade mark doesn't conflict with existing registrations, you can proceed with applying for a trade mark registration.